 Visitation Summary

-Rocky Mountain held steady at 4.17 million visitors in 2025, a slight uptick from 2026.
-The park dropped from #5 to #6 as Yosemite leapfrogged it, but Rocky Mountain remains one of the most consistently visited parks in the system.
+Rocky Mountain held steady at 4,171,431 visits in 2025, a hair above 2024.
+The park slipped from #5 to #6 as Yosemite leapfrogged it, but it remains one of the most consistently visited parks in the system.
 The timed-entry permit system continues to manage peak-season access along Trail Ridge Road.

 Description

-Tucked into the heart of Colorado’s Front Range, Rocky Mountain National Park spans more than 400 square miles of mountain scenery and is the 6th most popular national park in the US.
-This national park is considered by many to be the crown jewel of the American Rockies, and it’s no wonder why.
+In the heart of Colorado’s Front Range, Rocky Mountain National Park spans more than 400 square miles of high country.
+Many consider it the high point of the American Rockies, and we get why.

-Rocky Mountain is home to an incredible diversity of wildlife, including elk, moose, bighorn sheep, beaver, deer, black bear, eagles, marmots, mountain lions, and so much more.
+Rocky Mountain is home to a remarkable diversity of wildlife, including elk, moose, bighorn sheep, beaver, black bear, marmots, and mountain lions.

 Best Time To Visit